top of page

 Curtains are cosier

-While it’s important to think about the functional implications of your window coverings, you also need to consider the aesthetic impact of what you choose.
+While it’s important to think about the functional implications of your custom drapery and window coverings, you also need to consider the aesthetic impact of what you choose.
 While it would be warmest to simply insulate your windows with insulation boards, that would look, and feel, horrible - clearly, it’s about finding a balance.

 Luckily, in addition to the practical warming effects, curtains are often also a lot cosier than blinds.
 The soft manner in which they drape has a very different effect on a space to the often excessive linearity of blinds, adding to the comfort of spaces such as living rooms and bedrooms.